 - You are having suicidal thoughts and believe your baby would be better off without you

-Postpartum Anxiety is the presence of excessive worry during the postpartum period.
-While anxiety is normal during the postpartum period too much worry can make you feel tense and irritable more of the time, than not.
+Perinatal Anxiety is the presence of excessive worry during pregnancy and the postpartum period.
+While anxiety is normal during this time too much worry can make you feel tense and irritable more of the time, than not.

 - Your heart is racing, palpitating, skipping beats